In the name of Allāh, may the peace and blessings of Allāh be upon His final messenger, Muhammad (sall Allāhu ʿalayhi wa sallam).

 Indeed some Muslims who have grown far away from Allāh are often brought back to Allāh during the month of Ramadān in the form of attending the masjids during tarāwīh.

 This does not mean that we should sit back and relax in the nights of Ramadān.
-Even if we cannot do it in the masjids as we used to, we should work hard to try our best and establish tarāwīh prayers in our homes, either in congregation or as individuals.
+If we cannot do it in the masjids as we used to, we should work hard to try our best and establish tarāwīh prayers in our homes, either in congregation or as individuals.
 In fact, it seems that people used to pray tarāwīh in their homes in Madīna during the time of the Prophet (sall Allāhu ʿalayhi wa sallam), the era of Abū Bakr and part of the era of ʿUmar b. al-Khattāb (radiy Allāhu ʿanhum).
 Furthermore, most of the scholars believe that if you can pray tarāwīh by yourself with a good quantity and quality then it is better that you do it by yourself and at home.

 Do we have to read the whole Qur’ān during tarāwīh prayers?